In Connecticut, GED test-takers can sit for the four individual GED subtests online or at one of Connecticut’s official test centers.

 After you successfully complete the GED exam, you will be awarded the official GED diploma or certificate that is accepted by virtually all US employers and colleges as the equivalency of a regular high school diploma.

-The GED credential gives you the chance to find a good job or improve your position and the diploma opens up doors of institutions of higher learning.
+The GED credential gives you the chance to find a good job or improve your position, and the diploma opens up doors to institutions of higher learning.
+The free lessons and practice tests offered on this website are courtesy of Onsego GED Prep, a great course recognized by GED Testing Service.

 Why GED preparation?